2016 • 03 • 16

 It’s hard to pick a favorite when we had nothing but the best time in all of our Philippines adventures, but the one place that had me absolutely blown away was Nacpan Beach in El Nido.
 Laura and I watched the sun set in one of the most beautiful beaches in the world, and we had the beach to ourselves.
-The beach must have run 3-4 kilometers and there was not a single other visitor in sight.
+The beach must have run 3-4 kilometers and there was not a single other visitors in sight.
 It was unforgettable.

 How was your experience traveling in the Philippines different from the other countries?

 The main difference was the people and the sense of adventure.
 Only the Burmese people compared in kindness.
 Everywhere I went, I felt safe and very respected by the Filipino people.
-They we’re extremely helpful when we needed a hand and they we’re always excited to see visitors.
+They were extremely helpful when we needed a hand and they we’re always excited to see visitors.
 That definitely can’t be said for other Asian countries we visited.

 The adventures we had in the Philippines were original.
 In Thailand, you pretty much follow a circuit and the experience can at times feel unauthentic.
 In the Philippines, I felt like I created my own experience and an experience that few others have had.
 It made it feel very special.